Statshreya/Retail-Analysis-Quantium/README.md

-pip install pandas numpy matplotlib mlxtend sklearn xlrd
-# Pandas & Numpy: For data manipulation and numerical analysis.
+pip install pandas numpy matplotlib mlxtend sklearn xlrd 1.Pandas & Numpy: For data manipulation and numerical analysis.

-# Matplotlib: For data visualization.
+2. Matplotlib: For data visualization.

-# mlxtend: For Market Basket Analysis (Apriori and Association Rules).
+3. mlxtend: For Market Basket Analysis (Apriori and Association Rules).

-# Scikit-learn: For data preprocessing.
+4. Scikit-learn: For data preprocessing.

 # Insights & Findings
 1.Top Segment: "Mainstream Young Singles/Couples" and "Mainstream Midage Singles/Couples" are significant contributors to sales.

 2.Brand Preference: Kettle chips are consistently popular across most segments.

-Packet Size: The 175g packet size is the most frequently purchased across many customer segments.
+3.Packet Size: The 175g packet size is the most frequently purchased across many customer segments.

 Product Placement Strategy: Specific brands like Tyrells and Twisties show higher affinity with Mainstream Young Singles/Couples, suggesting they should be placed near high-traffic brands like Kettle to increase visibility and sales.